DDTBOX/mvpa-fundamentals/intro-to-mvpa.md

 # Support vector machines

 ## Classifying with Support Vector Machines
-- in our experiments, we typically know what the categories are (conditions), but we need to find the prototypical "geography" / topography
+- in our experiments, we typically know what the categories are (i.e. conditions), but we need to find the prototypical geometry or "geography" (topography in the case of EEG)
 - supervised-learning with support vector machines (SVM)

 ## Partition the space up